-During the year, management has performed impairment test on PHH as a CGU.
-No impairment was made for NCCR.
+During the year, management has performed impairment test on PHH as a CGU and the and the Group recognised impairment loss of S\$846,234 (2020: Nil) on NCCR in the profit or loss.
 Details of the impairment assessment of PHH as a CGU are disclosed in Note 7.